JamesWoolfenden/terraform-for-data/docs/lesson1.md

 ## Your first template

-Once you have Terraform and and editor (VScode installed):
+Once you have Terraform and an editor (VScode installed):

 Start - make a **null resource** by creating a file called **null_resource.helloworld.tf**.